This low-carb pizza dough is made primarily of mozzarella cheese and almond flour, and it produces a very convincing pizza dough.

 Since making this dough a number of times, I’ve come to some conclusions.
 There are two different versions of this dough that you can make.

 One version requires you to melt the mozzarella and form a dough that can then be rolled out with a rolling pin.
-The other version does not require you to melt the cheese first.
+The other version does not require you to melt the cheese first, but it can’t be rolled out – it has to be spread.

 The more popular way to make this low-carb dough is to melt the cheese and form an actual dough.